CatOfTheCannals/final-project-park-management/report.md

 ## Assumptions
 1. We are using **MySQL** as the database engine.
-2. All data will be stored in a single database instance (`park_management`) for simplicity.
-3. Park codes (`parks.code`) are unique identifiers for parks (e.g., 'A', 'B').
+2.

+## Design Decisions & Simplifications
-4. Visitors are directly associated with the park they are visiting (`visitors.park_id`), even though they stay in accommodations.
+- **Visitors:** Visitors are directly associated with the park they are visiting (`visitors.park_id`), even though they stay in accommodations.
 This simplifies querying visitor counts per park.

-## Design Decisions & Simplifications
-- **Surveillance Vehicle:** The `surveillance_personnel` table links a vehicle directly to the personnel member.
-The requirement nuance "siempre es el mismo en cada área que vigila" (always the same in each area they watch) is simplified; we assume one primary vehicle per surveillance staff member rather than tracking vehicle assignments per area vigilated.
-This meets the requirement as stated, assuming a single vehicle per staff member across all their assigned areas.
 - **Research Element Link:** Implemented via `research_projects.element_id` foreign key, assuming a project focuses on one primary element.
 - **Conservation Area Link:** Implemented via `conservation_personnel.park_id` and `conservation_personnel.area_number` composite foreign key, assuming a conservation staff member is assigned to one specific area.
 - **Element Food Constraints:** The constraints preventing minerals from being food (`check_mineral_not_food`) and preventing plants from feeding (`check_vegetal_not_feeding`) are implemented using `BEFORE INSERT` and `BEFORE UPDATE` triggers on the `element_food` table.
 This approach was chosen because MySQL does not support subqueries within `CHECK` constraints.
-- **Visitor-Excursion Link:** A many-to-many relationship table `visitor_excursions` was added to link visitors to the excursions they attend, fulfilling requirement 13.c.

-## Analysis and Additional Requirements

 ### Index Proposal & Execution Plan Analysis

 #### Index Proposal

-Our current indexing strategy is exceptionally effective.
+### Indexing Strategy

 The indexes are finely tuned to support the join and aggregation operations with minimal overhead.

-##### Current Indexing Strategy

 - **Table: natural_elements**
   - **Primary Key:** `id`